Will Stonebraker – Residential Addiction Counselor

 Who has been a source of inspiration for you in your career as a counselor?

-Though I find inspiration in the lives of those who share their stories and in books old and new, the greatest inspiration for me as a counselor is my wife, Dawn Michelle.
+Though I find inspiration in the lives of those who share their stories and in books old and new, the greatest inspiration for me as an addiction counselor is my wife, Dawn Michelle.
 As a single mother, she raised four wonder-full human beings, returned to college later in life and earned a Bachelor’s and a Master’s Degree in Social work and serves as a midwife to people through the dying process as a hospice social worker.
 She is an aneurysm survivor who has gone through seven brain surgeries and embodies the quote from Moby Dick above.
 She is an agent of change and a vessel of hope.
 She inspires me with faith, love, and joy.

 How do you define success as a counselor?